13 Going on 30: Box office

 The film opened on April 23, 2004, with an initial box office take of $22 million in its first weekend, debuting at number two, almost tied with Denzel Washington's thriller Man on Fire.
 In its second week, it dropped to number three, earning $9 million.
 In its third week, it fell to number five, earning $5.5 million.
 In its fourth week, it took sixth place with an estimated $4.2 million.
 In its fifth week, it fell to number seven, with an estimated $2.5 million.
 In its sixth week, the film fell to number 9, earning $1 million.
-It ended with $57 million at the domestic box office, and at total worldwide gross of $96,455,697.
+It ended with $57 million at the domestic box office, and a total worldwide gross of $96,455,697.

 Critical response

-On Rotten Tomatoes the film has an approval rating of 65% based on reviews from 179 critics, with an average rating of 6.20/10.
+On Rotten Tomatoes, 13 Going on 30 has an approval rating of 65% based on reviews from 179 critics, with an average rating of 6.20/10.
 The site's critics consensus reads, "Although the plot leaves a lot to be desired, 13 Going on 30 will tug at your inner teenager's heartstrings thanks in large part to a dazzling performance from Jennifer Garner."
-On Metacritic the film has a score of 57% based on reviews from 35 critics, indicating "Mixed or average reviews".
+On Metacritic, the film has a score of 57% based on reviews from 35 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade A−, on a scale of A to F.

-Owen Gleiberman of Entertainment Weekly gave the film a very positive review with a grade of "A−", writing "13 Going on 30 is the rare commercial comedy that leaves you entranced by what can happen only in the movies."
-Gleiberman also praised Jennifer Garner's performance, writing: "She cuts out all traces of adult consciousness, of irony and flirtation and manipulation, reducing herself to a keen, goggle-eyed earnestness that's utterly beguiling."
+Owen Gleiberman of Entertainment Weekly gave the film a highly positive review with a grade of "A−", writing, "13 Going on 30 is the rare commercial comedy that leaves you entranced by what can happen only in the movies."
+Gleiberman also praised Garner's performance, writing: "She cuts out all traces of adult consciousness, of irony and flirtation and manipulation, reducing herself to a keen, goggle-eyed earnestness that's utterly beguiling."
 Mick LaSalle of the San Francisco Chronicle wrote: "The possibilities of Jenna's confusion are exploited for full comic effect.
 Garner, who turns out to be a charming, abandoned comedian, makes Jenna's incredulousness and innocence very funny and occasionally even touching."
 Joe Leydon of Variety also praised her performance, writing "Garner throws herself so fully and effectively into the role that in a few key scenes, she vividly conveys Jenna's high spirits and giddy pleasure through the graceful curling of her toes."
-Leydon praised director Gary Winick for "bringing a fresh spin to most of the script's clichés and emphasizing nuggets of emotional truth provided by Goldsmith and Yuspa."
-Wesley Morris of The Boston Globe wrote that "The movie is tailor-made for women who openly lust for dream houses, dream jobs, and dream hubbies."
+Leydon praised director Gary Winick for "bringing a fresh spin to most of the script's cliches and emphasizing nuggets of emotional truth provided by Goldsmith and Yuspa."
+Wesley Morris of The Boston Globe wrote that "The film is tailor-made for women who openly lust for dream houses, dream jobs, and dream hubbies."
 He also wrote that "the best stuff involves the childhood preamble.
 (The young actors playing Jenna, Matt, and Lucy are terrific.)
 Those moments feel painfully, comically true."